sjbarag/brs/README.md

-# BRS-Emulator: BrightScript Draw 2D API Emulator
+# BRS-Emulator: BrightScript 2D API Emulator
-An emulator for the BrightScript Draw 2D API that runs on Chromium based browsers.
+An emulator for the BrightScript 2D API that runs on Chromium based browsers.

 ## About the Project